dzervas/whynot.fail/content/post/Chinese-Factory-v0.2-The-Plastic.md

 >
 > Thank you.

-After I was done panicing and crying over my dead printer, I remembered that I know how to wield a soldering iron.
+After I was done panicking and crying over my dead printer, I remembered that I know how to wield a soldering iron.
 So I found the pinouts of the Creality "Melzi" board and scratched the traces (to expose some copper and solder on it) of `dir` & `step` to break out the pins and hook them on the backup stepper